 'True silence is the rest of the mind; and is to the spirit, what sleep is to the body, nourishment and refreshment.'

-The meeting begins not with a hymn or with any formal opening whatever, but rather by those who are met to worship settling themselves in silence for self- examination, mediation and prayer to God.
+The meeting begins not with a hymn or with any formal opening whatever, but rather by those who are met to worship settling themselves in silence for self- examination, meditation and prayer to God.

 The silence at first may seem strange, but if we allow our minds to focus on God we are enabled to worship in spirit and in truth.